-VCE VM classes are timetabled in the same manner as VCE classes in the five-block timetable.
+VCE VM classes are timetabled in the same manner as VCE classes in the six-block timetable.
 Students attend classes on campus every day and follow a timetable for their four core subjects.
-They also take Melton Christian College subjects of Bible, Sport and Careers and attend chapel services in their year level.
+They also take Melton Christian College subjects of Bible, Sport and Pathways and attend chapel services in their year level.
+In addition to the year level based subjects, students in VCE VM will participate in Project Based Learning, which gives the students the chance to spend more time on their projects and complete outcomes.